History of the Staten Island Railway: Consistent growth: 2000s and 2010s

 A new, ADA-compliant station named Arthur Kill, near the southern terminus of the present line, opened on January 21, 2017, after numerous delays.
 The station is sited between Atlantic and Nassau stations, which it replaced.
 Atlantic and Nassau were in the poorest condition of all the stations on the line.
 Unlike the Atlantic and Nassau stations, Arthur Kill is able to platform a four-car train.
 The MTA has provided parking for 150 automobiles near the station.
 Ground was broken for the $15.3 million station on October 18, 2013.
 The contract for the project was awarded on July 31, 2013.
 The building of a station at Rosebank, which would bridge the gap between Grasmere and Clifton stations—the longest gap between stations on the line—has also been discussed.
 A Rosebank station once existed on the now-defunct South Beach Branch of the railway.

 The 2015–2019 MTA Capital Plan called for the SIR's Richmond Valley station and 32 subway stations to undergo a complete overhaul as part of the Enhanced Station Initiative.
 Updates would include the addition of cellular service, Wi-Fi, USB charging stations, interactive service advisories and maps, improved signage, and improved station lighting.
 The capital plan also called for the reconstruction of the Clifton Yard, which had been damaged during Hurricane Sandy in 2012, as well as the addition of storm walls at St. George.
 The St. George flood walls were finished in mid-2017, while the Clifton Yard reconstruction was to be completed in 2021.
+In 2022, the MTA awarded a contract to install seven 150 ft monopole antennas to replace the SIR's existing radio system.

 Decline and rebirth of freight: 1971–present

 Decline: 1971–2000

-Through a merger with the Chesapeake and Ohio Railway, the B&O became part of the larger C&O system.
-The freight operation on the island was renamed the Staten Island Railroad Corporation in 1971, after it was separated from the island's passenger service.
-On April 1, 1976, the Federal Government created Conrail to take over the potentially profitable lines of multiple bankrupt carriers in the northeast United States; as a result the B&O and C&O became isolated from their properties in New Jersey and Staten Island.
+Through a merger with the Chesapeake and Ohio Railway, the B&O became part of the larger Chessie System.
+The freight operation on the island was renamed the Staten Island Railroad Corporation (SIRC) in 1971, after being separated from the island's passenger service.
+In 1976, when the CNJ was absorbed into the federal government-controlled Conrail, the Chessie System became isolated from their properties in New Jersey and Staten Island.
 Most of their freight service, with the exception of one daily train to Cranford Junction, was truncated to Philadelphia.
-By 1973, the car float yard at Jersey City operated by Jersey Central had closed.
-Afterwards, the car float operation at Saint George Yard was brought back; the New York Dock Railway took over the operation in September 1979, but closed it the next year.
-Only a few isolated industries on Staten Island were using rail service for freight, essentially abandoning St. George Yard.
+By 1973, the car ferry yard at Jersey City operated by the CNJ had shut down.
+Afterward, the car ferry operation at Saint George Yard was reopened; the New York Dock Railway took over the operation in September 1979, but closed it the following year.